idks2022/Users-managment/README.md

 # Users-managment
-React app to manage users' tasks and posts
+React app to manage users' tasks and posts fetched from "jsonplaceholder" API.
+The app allows the user to add/remove/update details of the users and their tasks and posts.